ovh/ovh-ui-kit/packages/oui-button-guide/README.md

 <component-status cx-design="complete" ux="rc"></component-status>

-oui-guide is a package which provide styles action buttons in a dropdown and uses action items.
+oui-guide is a package which provides styles for dropdown and uses action items and oui buttons.

 ## Installation